guillermo-carrasco/PyConSweden2015/README.md

 how we use Python to manage and analyze large amounts of biologically significant data.

-They will also learn how about a website that allow clinicians to productively review results from DNA sequencing and make life changing diagnoses.
+They will also get to peak inside the website that allows clinicians to productively review results from DNA sequencing and make life changing diagnoses.

 ### Detailed abstract